-- Parents should provide at least 4 school weeks advance notice in writing of any planned absence, the Head Teacher has the discretion to authorise leave of absence in exceptional circumstances. - The Local Authority may consider taking further action when unauthorised leave of absence is taken at the following critical times and circumstances, if deemed to be in the public interest. - a) At any time in September - b) For any student whose attendance was below 95% within the previous 12 calendar months, measured from the date before the first day of the leave of absence (including authorised and unauthorised absence). - c) At any time during formal external examination and assessment periods, including preparation time (school to provide evidence to support). - d) If a holiday warning letter or Penalty Notice has been issued for a holiday taken in the previous 12 calendar months, measured from the date before the first day of the leave of absence regardless of overall attendance during the previous 12 month period.
-"Warning letters will be issued in those cases where attendance is 95% and above during the previous 12 months unless taken at a) or c) above. - e) Warning letters will also be issued at the request of head teachers, for those pupils failing to achieve their academic attainment/potential, patterns of previous attendance concerns/punctuality, or any other concerns that impact on their learning.
+- Parents should provide at least 4 school weeks advance notice in writing of any planned absence; the Head Teacher has the discretion to authorise leave of absence in exceptional circumstances. - The Local Authority may consider taking further action when unauthorised leave of absence is taken at the following critical times and circumstances, if deemed to be in the public interest. - a) Where there are 10 sessions (usually equivalent to 5 school days) of unauthorised absence within a rolling 10 school week period. - b) At any time during formal external examination and assessment periods, including preparation time (school to provide evidence to support).